zhejianglab/PrestoZL/README.md

   <p>Figure 1.
 Comparison of the Jerk Search Frameworks of PRESTO C and PrestoZL</p>
 </div>

 **Figure 1** compares the Jerk Search frameworks of PRESTO and PrestoZL.
-During each iteration of the r-step loop search, PrestoZL fuses the "ALL the harmonic summing and candidate search" logic into one GPU kernel, making the search process very efficient.
-At the same time, we have made a batch optimization to the r-step loop search.
-User can adjustment the parameters to achieve the maximum computational throughput according to your GPU.
+During each iteration of the `r-step` loop, PrestoZL fuses the "ALL the harmonic summing and candidate search" logic into one GPU kernel, making the search process very efficient.
+We also support batch the calculation of several `rstep` into one.
+User can adjustment the `batchsize` parameters to achieve the maximum computational throughput according to your GPU.

 **We also opensource a pipelined version of PrestZL，named PrestoZL-pipeline**, which eliminates the GPU stalls caused by extensive CPU computations. **Figure 2** illustrates the parallel framework of PrestoZL-pipeline.
-The framework enables a three-stage pipeline parallelism when processing consecutive FFT files within the same process.
-It effectively overlaps CPU computation time with GPU computation, and significantly improves the searching speed.
+The framework enables a three-stage pipeline parallelism when processing **consecutive FFT files** within the same process.
+It effectively overlaps CPU computation time with GPU computation among next, current and previous processing FFT files.
 The inner search logic is the PrestoZL.

 <div align="center">
   <img src="https://github.com/zhejianglab/PrestoZL/raw/main/resource/Figure2.jpeg" alt="Figure2" width="600">